-The victorious Warsaw Battle, fought on 12-25 August 1920, during the war between Poles and the Bolsheviks, is considered a breakthrough in the history of the world.
-It was decisive not only for the independence of Poland, but it also protected the entire Europe from the spread of communism and soviet totalitarianism.
+Fought on 12-25 August 1920 during the Polish-Soviet War, the victorious Battle of Warsaw is widely seen as a watershed in European history.
+It was crucial not only for the independence of Poland, but also for the whole continent, stopping the spread of communism and Soviet totalitarianism.

 To celebrate the day, garrison churches hold masses on behalf of soldiers, who fell in the fields of glory, and readings of the roll of the dead take place in cemeteries.
 The Change of Guards takes place before the Tomb of the Unknown Soldier in Warsaw, attended by the Polish State authorities.